7 Cannibals and Voters

 Imagine a population of B. subtilis in soil.
 Nutrients have been declining for hours.
 The cells have already tried the obvious responses: ramping up enzyme secretion to scavenge what remains, adjusting their metabolic pathways, slowing growth.
 Nothing has worked.
 Starvation is now severe.

 The cell has one remaining option that guarantees survival: sporulation.
-A B. subtilis spore is one of nature’s most resilient structures—resistant to heat, desiccation, UV radiation, and chemical assault.9 A spore can wait for decades, even centuries, and germinate when conditions improve.
+A B. subtilis spore is one of nature’s most resilient structures—resistant to heat, desiccation, UV radiation, and chemical assault.10 A spore can wait for decades, even centuries, and germinate when conditions improve.

-But sporulation is not free.
-It is, in fact, enormously expensive.
+But sporulation is expensive.

-Given this enormous investment of time and energy, it should not surprise us that B. subtilis treats sporulation as a last resort.
+Given this investment of time and energy, it should not surprise us that B. subtilis treats sporulation as a last resort.
 Before committing, the cell exhausts every alternative.
 It searches for new nutrients.
 It adjusts its metabolism.
 It waits.

 And then, as a penultimate measure—the step just before the final, irreversible commitment to spore formation—it turns to cannibalism.

-Here is how it works.13
+Here is how it works.14

 The high-Spo0A cells begin producing a secreted protein called SdpC—a toxin.
 SdpC is exported into the environment, where it attacks and kills the cells that have not activated Spo0A.
 The low-Spo0A cells, lacking the immunity machinery, are lysed.
 Their cellular contents—proteins, nucleic acids, lipids, all the organic matter that a starving cell desperately needs—spill into the medium.